decimoplays/CStat-Project/report.md

 The values oscillate around 0, indicating that the global trend has been removed, as expected from differencing.

 **Trend test via Linear Regression**
-We ran a linear regression on both the original and the differenced series against time to test for a significant trend and obtained the following p-values 0.025 (without differentiation) and 0.671 (with differentiation).
+We ran a `linear regression` on both the original and the differenced series against time to test for a significant trend and obtained the following p-values $0.025$ (without differentiation) and $0.671$ (with differentiation).

 The original time series has a statistically significant upward/downward trend, while the differenced series does not.
 This suggests that first differencing (d = 1) is sufficient to achieve trend stationarity.

 #### Combined Difference

-To remove both trend and seasonal effects from the average monthly house sale price series, we applied a combined differencing operator:
+To remove both trend and seasonal effects from the average monthly house sale price series, we applied a `combined differencing operator`:

 %TODO